 Next job was to pass the same direction onto the senior lab technician who received the information with equanimity as this happened every couple of years and knew where to send the work orders.

 Next step was to complete the transfer of furniture via Professor Symons office.
 No-one would be game to inquire as he has the reputation of having a very short temper regarding idle curiosity.
 When he was dealing with serious questions, he used the Julius Sumner Miller technique of throwing back the question “Why is it so?”
 He then supplied the inquirer with a standard form listing reference material.
 People who rose to this challenge were his favourites, especially if they gave him a complicated answer which required him to chase up himself, after which he would add the reference to the list.

 The next day after the proposal was dusted off and handed to the professor who received it in the usual way, “What do you expect to achieve with this idea?”
 Symons asked then cut him off with, “And what if the wheels fall off?
 Well get on with it I expect results if you have been thinking about it for so long.”

 The proposal was investigating parallel dimensions and practical application of the theory.
-The debate regarding several multiverse hypotheses still raged, and some of the experiments Stan had set up had anomalous results required rebuilding the test and rerun.
+The debate regarding several multiverse hypotheses still raged, and some of the experiments Stan had set up had anomalous results required rebuilding and rerun of the test .
 Some of the multiverse theories hint that these anomalies are the sort of outcomes expected.
-So Stan designed an apparatus that embodied some of the unusual features of the failed experiments then added another feature until it either blew up or sat there inert.
+So Stan designed an apparatus that embodied parts of the unusual features of the failed experiments then added another feature until it either blew up or sat there inert.
 Each result would then be investigated and integrated into the thesis, either as an unknown or proved false.